adnankarol/DrowsyDriverDetection/README.md

 The project can be deployed on a Raspberry Pi and can be installed along with a camera on the dashboard of the car.
 The system will automatically check if the person is sleepy and sound an alarm when the person seems to be sleepy.

-The project checks for two things:
+The project checks for two things.
+The first part is already implemented before.
+I here try to add the yawn detector as an additional feature.

 1. If the person's eyes are closed continuously, then the person has slept (or is very sleepy) and an ALERT is sent out as this is critical.
-2. If the person is yawning more than a number of times under a certain time, that means is extremely sleepy and a WARNING is sent out.
+2. If the person is yawning more than a number of times under a particular time, that means is extremely sleepy and a WARNING is sent out.

-The project is inspired from [here](https://pyimagesearch.com/2017/05/08/drowsiness-detection-opencv/).
+The first part of the project is inspired [here](https://pyimagesearch.com/2017/05/08/drowsiness-detection-opencv/).

 # Working of the Project

+## Part 1: Sleep Detector

 1. The first step is to detect if a face can be identified using the [dlib](http://dlib.net/) library.
 2. Once a face is found, the coordinates of the eye are selected.
 The coordinates of the face are shown in the [image](https://www.researchgate.net/publication/343699139_A_framework_for_facial_age_progression_and_regression_using_exemplar_face_templates) below.